mitchellkrogza/weather-api/README.rst

 With the API, you can get up-to-date weather information for any location, including 5-day forecast, wind, atmosphere, astronomy conditions, and more.
 You can lookup weather by woeid, city name or lat/long.

+For more detailed examples and tutorial, check out `Yahoo Weather Developer Page`_.
 For more information, check out the `API documentation`_.

 Install
 -------